swanson/lagom/README.md

 > Lagom is a Swedish word with no direct English equivalent, meaning "just the right amount"

-A Jekyll blog theme with just the right amount of style.
+A [Jekyll][j] blog theme with just the right amount of style.
 Extracted lovingly from [http://mdswanson.com][mds] for your enjoyment

 * Responsive, based on Skeleton